tuwiendsg/GovOps/README.md

 The rtGovOps Framework
 ======
 The rtGovOps is a runtime framework for governance and operations in software-defined IoT cloud system.
 Generally, rtGovOps provides runtime mechanisms to enable executing *Operational Governance Processes* in software-defined IoT cloud systems.
+For more information please visit our [Wiki][2].

 This repository contains current implementation of the rtGovOps framework.
 It is made public with the sole purpose of timely dissemination and transparency of the research.
 It can (and most likely will) change in the future, without notification.